-GRADE 8 GRADE 9 GRADE 10 INTRODUCTION NAMIBIAN HISTORY NAMIBIAN HISTORY Studying History Themes: 1.
-Formal Colonisation 2.
-Resistance and Social Dynamics Themes: 1.
-The Development of Nationalism 2.
-South African Colonial Administration, 1945 - NAMIBIAN HISTORY Themes: 1.
+GRADE 8 GRADE 9 GRADE 10 INTRODUCTION NAMIBIAN HISTORY NAMIBIAN HISTORY NAMIBIAN HISTORY Themes: 1.
 Namibia before the 19 th Century 2.
-Namibia during the 19 th Century 3.
-The War of National Resistance 1904-19084.
-German and South African Rule: 1909-1945 1979 3.
-The Role of the Church on the Road to Independence 4.
-Namibia becomes a Republic 5.
-The Equal Treatment for Males and Females AFRICAN HISTORY Themes: 1.
+Namibia during the 19 th Century Themes: Formal Colonisation Resistance and Social Dynamics The War of National Resistance 1904-1908 German and South African Rule: 1909-1945 Themes: The Development of Nationalism South African Colonial Administration, 1945 - 1979 The Role of the Church on the Road to Independence Namibia becomes a Republic The Equal Treatment for Males and Females AFRICAN HISTORY Themes: 1.
 Early Humankind 2.
 Rise and Decline of Empires and Kingdoms AFRICAN HISTORY Themes: 1.
 Social and Political change in Africa, 1800 - 1900 2.
 The Period of European Conquest and Colonial Rule 3.
 Social and Economic change in Africa 1800- 1945 4.
 Culture and Society AFRICAN HISTORY Themes: 1.
 The Struggle for Political Independence and Democracy 2.
 The Struggle for Economic Development WORLD HISTORY Themes: 1.
 Early Civilisations 2.
 Forms of Government 3.
-Socio-Economic Systems and Developments WORLD HISTORY Themes : 1.
+Socio-Economic Systems and Developments WORLD HISTORY Themes: 1.
 Social, Political and Economic Developments WORLD HISTORY Themes: 1.
 Social, Political and Economic Developments